jiaohehu/NPreview/DOC-table.md

 "continuation text".
 This allows you to split long texts of a table cell text into multiple lines and still expect them to be put together as a single cell.

-By default, this paragraph is to be recognized as a TABL fenced block.
-But you can change it by setting the '.table' option to one of the following strings:
-'TABB', 'TABL', 'TABF', and 'LONG'.

-    .table TABB
-    .table TABL
-    .table TABF
-    .table LONG

 The column width for such a paragraph formation is to be deduced by noticing the relative number of hyphen-minus characters for each column, and the use these numbers as bases for adjusting the column.
 The effect is similar to